Feb. 1, 2020: La Provence reports that Luma Arles, “after having hoped for a total opening for spring 2020,” foresees an official opening in 2021.

 Aug.
 29, 2019: Luma Arles and Les Rencontres d’Arles will enter in a partnership on exhibition space for the photography festival at Luma Arles beginning in 2020.
-An agreement for five years is going to be signed.
+Sources suggest that an agreement for five years is going to be signed.

 Reportage on Luma Arles / Les Rencontres d’Arles by Eric Besatti of the gazette L’Arlesienne (in French).

 Judith Benhamou-Huet’s delightful pop-up video interview with Frank Gehry last April in which he mentions Maja Hoffmann / Luma Arles.

 At first approach from the Avenue Victor Hugo in central Arles, there is something about Frank Gehry’s stainless steel-cladded tower glistening amid the faded camel, umber, rose colors of a timeworn landscape.
 It sits defiant, like a remonstrance.

 Perched on a plinth and rising from 54-foot glass atrium, the soaring 170-foot tower is a 53,000 square-feet surface of metal panels supporting more than 10,000 blocks of gleaming hammered stainless steel.

 The nexus of a complex, known as Luma Arles, the structure will be home to the Luma Foundation, created by Maja Hoffmann, a pharmaceutical heiress (Hoffmann-La Roche) and high-spirited (fougueuse) patron of the arts.
 It will open in spring 2020.

 The Luma Foundation supports independent artists, and facilitates discourse and inventiveness by sponsoring cultural, educational and the environmental initiatives.

 You can take Frank Gehry’s tower as a twisting tornado, as one architecture critic put it, or you can dismiss it as a beer can (une canette) like certain locals do who don’t get anything.